 Ragu alla Bolognese is the Italian term for Bolognese sauce and the dish is claimed to originate or at least be inspired by the Italian city of Bologna.
 A Ragu is at its essence simply meat slow cooked in a tomato sauce, and traditionally served with tagliatelle noodles.
-A recipe for Bolognese sauce has been found in an Italian cookbook dated back to 1891.
+Early recorded recipes for Bolognese sauce date back to Italian cookbooks from the late 1800s.

-Even though spaghetti pasta is not traditionally Italian it is certainly the type of pasta most associated with Bolognese in modern times.
-Some argue that Italian immigrants to the US or even Britain during the early twentieth century may have developed the authentic Ragu alla Bolognese into the more modern spaghetti Bolognese that is a very popular family meal today.
+Even though spaghetti pasta is not traditionally Italian, it is certainly the type of pasta most associated with Bolognese in modern times.
+Some argue that Italian immigrants to the US or Britain during the early twentieth century may have adapted the authentic Ragu alla Bolognese sauce into the more modern spaghetti Bolognese, which is the very popular family meal we know today.

-Cook for 4 hours on the high setting.
+Step 5: Cook for about 4 hours on the high setting, 5-6 hours on the medium setting, or 7-8 hours on the low setting.

 Store leftover Bolognese sauce in a covered container in the fridge for 3 days.